Scenario: Fixing Vulnerabilities and Secrets with Artifact Scanning¶

 }

-Very similar, there are AWS Access Tokens and a lot of generic secrets detected in the botocore
+Very similar, there are AWS Access Tokens and a lot of generic secrets detected in the botocore which we will exclude.

 It is a fairly common result to have lots of findings about generic API keys, JWT tokens, etc. when the container image uses a programming language like Python and is not stripped down to what is really needed to run the application.
 We will later retest the same application with the container image properly stripped down.